SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 Now we can do `translateDNA "GATTACA"` to get `"DY-"`.

-For a change of pace, let's do something a bit less silly to test our work.
-We can go to a [gene I like ](http://www.ncbi.nlm.nih.gov/gene/3933) and snag the sequence of [an mRNA](http://www.ncbi.nlm.nih.gov/nuccore/NM_001252617.1) and [the protein it produces](http://www.ncbi.nlm.nih.gov/protein/NP_001239546.1).
+For a change of pace, let's do something a bit less frivolous to test our work.
+We look at a [gene I like](http://www.ncbi.nlm.nih.gov/gene/3933) and snag the sequence of [an mRNA](http://www.ncbi.nlm.nih.gov/nuccore/NM_001252617.1) and [the protein it produces](http://www.ncbi.nlm.nih.gov/protein/NP_001239546.1).
 Here's ![the mRNA sequence file](/assets/lipocalin1_mRNA.fa) and